iterative/dvc.org/public/static/docs/user-guide/contributing/docs.md

   and "Note that..." notes)
 - 💡 Useful tips related to external tools/integrations

-Some other emojis currently in use here and there: ⚡🙏🐛⭐❗
+Some other emojis currently in use here and there: ⚡🙏🐛⭐❗ (We're not limited to these.)